WHO WE ARE

 Founded in 2007, the organization works to strengthen statewide river policies in four areas: water quality, stream flow, wildlife habitat, and investment in green infrastructure.

 CLEAN WATER FOR FUTURE GENERATIONS

 We must ensure enough clean water to meet the future needs of wildlife, people, and a growing economy.

 The rivers, streams and wetlands of Massachusetts must provide ecological services critical to our health, safety and economy.

 HEALTHY RIVERS FOR HEALTHY COMMUNITIES

-Every river in Massachusetts should be an asset to the communities through which it flows.
+Every river in Massachusetts should be an asset to the communities through which it flows, free of pollution.

 How We Are Making It Happen

 To keep water in rivers, the Massachusetts Rivers Alliance is advocating for improvements in state laws and policies that improve drought resiliency, reform water allocation policies, and update state water conservation standards

 RESTORING WATER QUALITY